 If your library would like to participate in requestIT CT, then please register for a training session.
 At each session, requestIT CT Coordinator Steve Cauffman will walk you through the basic ILL system.
 The basic ILL system allows staff members to place requests for patrons.
 Steve will show you how to place a request and how to update requests so that they make their way through the entire ILL process successfully.
 Your library will be live on requestIT CT starting with a training session, so you'll be able to go back to your library and begin using the system.

 requestIT CT training sessions are hands-on and are 3 hours long.
-The first round of training sessions is as follows:

 You only need to attend one training session.